Wookey-Technologies/sansar-script/README.md

             return;
         }

-        // Subscribe to the "Trigger" action when the object is picked up _rb.SubscribeToHeldObject(HeldObjectEventType.Grab, (HeldObjectData holdData) =>
+        if (!_rb.GetCanGrab())
         {
+            Log.Write(LogLevel.Error, "HeldObjectCommandScript isn't on a grabbable object!");
+            return;
+        }

+        // Subscribe to the "PrimaryAction" action when the object is picked up _rb.SubscribeToHeldObject(HeldObjectEventType.Grab, (HeldObjectData holdData) =>
+        {
             AgentPrivate agent = ScenePrivate.FindAgent(holdData.HeldObjectInfo.SessionId);

             if (agent != null && agent.IsValid)
             {
-                _commandSubscription = agent.Client.SubscribeToCommand("Trigger", CommandAction.Pressed, (CommandData command) =>
+                _commandSubscription = agent.Client.SubscribeToCommand("PrimaryAction", CommandAction.Pressed, (CommandData command) =>
                 {
                     Log.Write(agent.AgentInfo.Name + " pressed the button while holding the object!");
                 },
                 (canceledData) => { });
             }
-        }
+        });

-        // Unsubscribe from the "Trigger" action when the object is dropped _rb.SubscribeToHeldObject(HeldObjectEventType.Release, (HeldObjectData holdData) =>
+        // Unsubscribe from the "PrimaryAction" action when the object is dropped _rb.SubscribeToHeldObject(HeldObjectEventType.Release, (HeldObjectData holdData) =>
         {
             if (_commandSubscription != null)